baoboa/pyqt5/doc/html/_sources/deploy_commercial.txt

 would themselves be considered a developer and would need their own commercial PyQt5 license.

-One solution to this problem is the `VendorID
+One solution to this problem (for Python v2 only) is the `VendorID
 <http://www.riverbankcomputing.com/software/vendorid/>`__ package.
 This allows
 you to build Python extension modules that can only be imported by a digitally signed custom interpreter.
 The package enables you to create such an